 You want your dog to have a positive association with their crate.
 For this reason, you may want to place some comfy blankets, toys, or treats in the crate.

 Leave the door open and let your dog explore the crate themselves when you first get the crate.
 This way, your pup will be able to get acclimated to the crate and will develop a positive association with going inside the crate.

 You may want to use clicker training to let your dog know you want them to go into the crate.
-Every time your pup goes in, use the clicker and give them a treat.
+Every time your pup goes in, use the clicker and give them a dog training treat.
 This will help them get used to the crate and let them know that is what you want them to do.

 Another way to get your dog acclimated to the crate is to feed them in the crate.
 When your dog gets more used to eating in the crate, you can start closing the door while they eat.
 Make sure to open the door as soon as they are done.

 Step 2: Increase the Amount of Time Your Dog is in the Crate